Modular forms and K3 surfaces: Obstructions for singular K3 surfaces

 Shioda and Inose showed in \cite{SI} how to produce a singular K3 surface with given transcendental lattice.
 Every singular K3 surface $X$ admits a Nikulin involution such that the quotient is Kummer.
 The resulting picture is often referred to as \emph{\SI\ structure}.
 We sketch it in the following figure.
 Here $A$ and $X$ are chosen with the same transcendental lattice $T(X)=T(A)$, and $T($Km$(A))=T(A)[2]$.

-The \SI\ construction is exhibited over some finite extension of the field of definition of~$A$; the elliptic fibration (\ref{eq:Kum}) on the Kummer surface is a base change from~$X$.
-Hence the question is when we can descend $X$ to $\Q$.
+The \SI\ construction is exhibited over some finite extension of the field of definition of~$A$; the elliptic fibration (\ref{eq:Kum}) on the Kummer surface is a base change from~$X$ so that Km$(A)$ is in fact sandwiched by $X$ as in \cite{Sandwich}.
+The major question is when we can descend $X$ to $\Q$.
 We now discuss the known obstructions.

 The first obstruction comes from lattice theory.
 It involves the genus of a lattice and was first studied by Shimada \cite{Shimada} in the case of fundamental discriminant.
 The second author then proved the general case in \cite{S-fields}.